abelorosz/twostep/README.md

 ## Installation

-The best way to install Intervention Image is quickly and easily with [Composer](http://getcomposer.org).
+The best way to install Twostep is quickly and easily with [Composer](http://getcomposer.org).

 Twostep is available via [Packagist](https://packagist.org/packages/abelorosz/twostep).